 Noticeable Increase in Brute-Force Attacks in Canada

-Syspeace recorded 1,100 brute-force attacks per Windows servers in Canada during the last fortnight.
-That means the brute-force attacks grew by 4.4 percent.
-That means 36,000 total the number of brute-force attacks in the Canada in the last fortnight were blocked by Syspeace.
+Syspeace documented 510 automated hacking attempts per Windows servers in Canada during the last fortnight.
+That means the brute-force attacks grew slightly by 18 percent.
+Syspeace blocked 16,000 brute-force attacks in Canada.

-By means of a comparison, automated hacking attempts in Turkey and Lithuania have increased.
-With 610 blocked automated hacking attempts per Syspeace-secured server the 14 days prior, Turkey has recorded an escalation of 7.5 percent in comparison with the 14 days prior.
-In Lithuania, the sum total has shot up by 2.1 percent to 630 brute-force attacks per Syspeace-secured server.
+With similar changes, Germany and Egypt have been under increased attacks.
+With 1,200 blocked automated hacking attempts per Windows server secured by Syspeace the last fortnight, Germany has recorded an escalation of 29 percent compared to the previous 14-day period.
+In Egypt, the sum total has gone up by 18 percent to 1,500 brute-force attacks per Syspeace-secured Windows Server.

-To avoid trouble and block automated hacking attempts, Syspeace offers software that shields companies from IT theft, combined with excellent customer support.
+To keep problems out and block automated hacking attempts, Syspeace offers software that shields businesses from IT theft, combined with outstanding customer support.